-Well, I made mistake in terms of the critics and the people, cause they were angry—they loved the original so much.
-I saw the old movie and I liked it, but I wasn’t madly in love with it.
-I didn’t think it was Billy Wilder’s best movie by a long shot and I thought in many ways it was silly.
-I wanted to try and make it like the nineties instead of the fifties and I was also an enormous fan of Harrison Ford.
-I loved him in “Witness” and in movies like “The Mosquito Coast” where he doesn’t have to punch everybody.
+Well, I made a mistake in terms of the critics and the people because they were angry—they loved the original so much.
+I saw the old movie, and I liked it, but I wasn’t madly in love with it.
+I didn’t think it was Billy Wilder’s best movie by a long shot, and I thought in many ways it was silly.
+I wanted to try and make it like the nineties instead of the fifties, and I was also an enormous fan of Harrison Ford.
+I loved him in “Witness” , and in movies like “The Mosquito Coast” where he doesn’t have to punch everybody.
 And I wanted to work with him that way, so I did.

 Would it be correct to describe your films as enriching and high-quality entertainment with a personal interest in human relationships?

 I wouldn’t say that, but I’m very happy that you do.
 I don’t know what to call them.
 I don’t know what the label is.
 I think I’ve mostly done traditional genre films.